apache/qpid-dispatch/tools/scraper/README.md

 Indeed it is and good luck figuring it out.
 Sometimes, though, it's too much.
 The AMQP transfer data analysis is the worst offender in terms of CPU time, run-time memory usage, and monstrous html output files.
-Scraper provides one command line switch to turn off the data analysis:
+Scraper provides command line switches to turn off sections of the data analysis.

-    bin/scraper/main.py --no-data FILE [FILE ...]

-In no-data mode AMQP transfer, disposition, and flow frames in the log files are discarded.
-The resulting web page still includes lots of useful information with connection info, link name propagation, and link state analysis.

 * How to read the transfer analysis tables.
 Here's an instance: